Baduit/PainPerdu/README.md

 The __step__ represents the actual position of the machine in the recipe.

-The machine execute the instruction at the step then advance the step until it reachs the end of the recipe.
+The machine executes the instruction at the step then advance the step until it reachs the end of the recipe.
 Some instructions may change the position of the step.

 An __indentifier__ is a list of alphanumeric or underscore characters representing the name of a label or a reference.
 Identifiers beginning with 2 underscores are reserved.

 A __label__ is a reference to a position in the recipe, it can be created an annotation.
-If you try to use a label but the label does not exist the machine must stop.
+If you try to use a label but the label does not exist, the machine must stop.

 A __reference__ is a location to a case, it can be created with an instruction.
 If you try to use a reference but the reference is not defined the machine must stop.

-> The same identifier can be used for a reference and a label
+> The same identifier can be used for a reference and a label.

 When the machine ends it will return the value of the last modified case.